Revisiting the Music Video That Inspired Edgar Wright’s ‘Baby Driver’ Film

-Fact number two: the film almost didn’t happen, and that is because director Edgar Wright spunked the idea in a music video for Manchester band Mint Royale, back in the early 2000s.
+Fact number two: the film almost didn’t happen, and that is because director Edgar Wright spunked the idea in a music video for Manchester, UK band Mint Royale, back in the early 2000s.

 Videos by VICE